-Maybe it’s because I do a lot of travel reading – likely more than the average twice-a-year traveler, but are you noticing the same thing as I am?
+Maybe it’s because I do more travel reading than the average twice-a-year traveler, but are you noticing the same thing I am?
 Almost every day, another article claims that this site or that site has THE best travel search.
 Really?
 I have to wonder, who’s right, who’s not and who has ulterior motives?

 A few recent ‘bests’